finnianr/Eiffel-Loop/doc/Contents.md

 ## AES Encryption Extensions
 Extensions to Colin LeMahieu's [AES encryption library](https://github.com/EiffelSoftware/EiffelStudio/tree/master/Src/contrib/library/text/encryption/eel).
 Includes a class for reading and writing encrypted files using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) cipher [block chains](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).
 ## RSA Public-key Encryption Extensions
 Extends Colin LeMahieu's arbitrary precision integer library to conform to some RSA standards.
 The most important is the ability to read key-pairs conforming to the [X509 PKCS1 standard](https://en.wikipedia.org/wiki/X.509#Sample_X.509_certificates).
-The top level class to access these facilities is [`EL_MODULE_X509_COMMAND`](http://www.eiffel-loop.com/library/text/encryption/rsa/x509/el_module_x509_command.html).
+The top level class to access these facilities is [$source `EL_MODULE_X509_COMMAND`].

 The private key reader however uses a non-standard encryption scheme.
 It assumes the file is encrypted using the Eiffel-Loop utility contained in `el_toolkit`.
-See class [`CRYPTO_APP`](http://www.eiffel-loop.com/tool/toolkit/source/applications/crypto_app.html) for details.
+See class [$source `CRYPTO_APP`] for details.